Week 3 - Ingesting and Validating Data

 Key things to notice:

-params builds the query string for you (no manual ?latitude=55.67&longitude=12.56)timeout=10 prevents your script from hanging forever if the server does not respondraise_for_status() turns HTTP errors into Python exceptions you can catch<aside>
+params builds the query string for you (no manual ?latitude=55.67&longitude=12.56)timeout=10 (a timeout of 10 seconds) prevents your script from hanging forever if the server does not respondraise_for_status() turns HTTP errors into Python exceptions you can catch<aside>

 💡 Always set a timeout.
 Without it, requests.get() will wait forever if the server never responds.
 Your pipeline will hang silently instead of failing cleanly.